ever-co/ever-gauzy/packages/config/README.md

 Run `nx test config` to execute the unit tests via [Jest](https://jestjs.io).

+## Publishing

+After building your library with `yarn nx build config`, go to the dist folder `dist/packages/config` and run `npm publish`.

 ## Installation

 To install the API config Library, simply run the following command in your terminal: